rebelcl0ud/blog/_posts/2019-04-14-[66]-oo-polymorphism.markdown

   ```
   will prevent a `ClassCastException` at runtime.

+  ### abstract
+  Purpose of an abstract class is to be *extended*; abstract methods must be *overridden*.
+An abstract method has no body and if you declare a method abstract, you **must** mark the class abstract as well.
+However, you can mix both abstract and non-abstract methods in the abstract class.

+  *What's the point of an abstract method?* While you haven't placed in actual code, you've defined part of protocol for a group of subclasses(subtypes).
+You want the ability to use a superclass type(often abstract) as a method argument, return type, or array type.

+  An example of this would be adding subclasses to a superclass like Animal-- having Animal go in as an argument for a method within a Vet class prevents writing out seperate methods for any/ every type of Animal.

   ### interfaces
   To avoid multiple inheritance use interface.
 When defining an interface, ie: `public interface Supercharged {...}`; implement `public class Civic extends Car implements Supercharged {...}`.